nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

   * ``ncs`` pointing to the |NCS| `sdk-zephyr`_.
   * ``upstream`` pointing to the upstream `official Zephyr repository`_.

-To create a regular fork, follow the exact same steps as above, but the actual repository must be created by you beforehand, instead of clicking **Fork** in GitHub.
+To create a regular fork, follow the exact same steps as above, but the actual repository must be created by you beforehand, instead of clicking :guilabel:`Fork` in GitHub.
 Also, since a GitHub fork automatically initializes the forked repository with the exact same contents as the original one, you must push the contents yourself::

   cd ncs/{folder_path}